TitanEmbeds/TitanDocs/mkdocs/docs/Commands.md

 # @Titan, make me coffee

-Okay, maybe not, you probably already had way too much anyways.
+Okay, maybe not.
+You probably already had way too much anyways.
 This page will describe what you can make Titan do by using commands.
 After [having the bot added to your server](https://discordapp.com/oauth2/authorize?&client_id=299403260031139840&scope=bot&permissions=641195117), you will be able to make her do whatever you want.

 # @Titan, what can you do?